Sergeus/Sergeus.github.io/_drafts/AlolaFormEvolutions.md

 ![](/assets/img/alolan-sandshrew.png){:style="max-height:200px;"}
 *Look at him!
 It's like he has a tiny little coat on!*

-Promptly, [Exeggutor](https://www.serebii.net/pokedex-sm/103.shtml), [Marowak](https://www.serebii.net/pokedex-sm/105.shtml), and [Raichu](https://www.serebii.net/pokedex-sm/026.shtml) were broken.
+Promptly, [Exeggutor](https://www.serebii.net/pokedex-sm/103.shtml) (whose Alolan form is hilarious), [Marowak](https://www.serebii.net/pokedex-sm/105.shtml), and [Raichu](https://www.serebii.net/pokedex-sm/026.shtml) were broken.
 Why?
 Because these three Pokémon's pre-evolutions ([Exeggcute](https://www.serebii.net/pokedex-sm/102.shtml), [Cubone](https://www.serebii.net/pokedex-sm/104.shtml), and [Pikachu](https://www.serebii.net/pokedex-sm/025.shtml) respectively) *don't have Alolan forms*.
 The non-Alolan variants of those Pokémon evolve into the Alolan variants all the time in Sun & Moon.
 Non-Alolan Exeggutor, Marowak, and Raichu are actually inaccessible in Generation 7, the only way to have them is to import them from a previous game.

 | Alolan Exeggutor | Alolan Marowak | Alolan Raichu |
 :----------:|:-------:|:---------: